 The reality is that halftime shows are mostly an American concept.
 Football uses them extensively during games, most famously at the Super Bowl.

-Soccer, on the other hand, is more international, and therefore concepts like a halftime show don’t apply in the same way and are not expected by the fans.
+On the other hand, soccer is more international; therefore, concepts like a halftime show don’t apply in the same way and are not expected by the fans.

 3. It Would Be Too Complicated to Organize

 The World Cup is held every four years.

 This can make scheduling someone to play a halftime show a bit of a hassle since the games are planned so far in advance.

 Who knows if a band performing today will even still be together in four years?

 It’s also unrealistic to assume they will have their time scheduled years in advance.

 The World Cup is a much different beast from sports games around the world, even America’s biggest tournament, the Super Bowl.

 Fans from around the world wait with eager anticipation every four years for the World Cup, and it is the most viewed occasion on television, with an estimated 3.5 billion people watching the final.

 This surpasses even the likes of the Olympics.